SIMBAChain/truffle/README.md

 $ cd my_truffle_project
 ```

-**NOTE: It is this level of your project, where your package.json will live, where you will run your Truffle CLI commands**
+**NOTE: It is this level (the root) of your project, where your package.json will live, where you will run your Truffle CLI commands**

 To start an npm project, from that same directory run: